How to Buy a Walkie Talkie for Cruise Ship

-This radio also offers you 10 customization tones that you can assign to your callers.
+This radio also offers you ten customization tones that you can assign to your callers.
 This feature allows you to identify the user even before receiving the call.

 It also boasts an eVOX feature that allows hands-free operations.
-This will come in handy when your 2 hands are involved in some other activities.
+This will come in handy when your two hands are involved in some other activities.

 We also appreciate that this radio ships with NiMH rechargeable batteries that promise up to 8-hour battery life.